 If you’ve put together your resume and are applying for new jobs, you’ve probably seen a few resume examples.
 During your research, have you noticed resumes often include a list of hard skills and soft skills?

 Soft skills are types of behaviors and traits such as emotional intelligence, collaboration, and communication.

 But, what exactly are hard skills?
 Don’t worry; we’re here to help you out.

-We’re going to explain exactly what hard skills are, and answer a number of common questions surrounding this specific group of skills, such as:
+Keep reading because we’re going to explain what hard skills are and answer some common questions, such as:

 What is the difference between hard skills and soft skills?

 What is the importance of hard and soft skills in the workplace?

 How do you highlight your hard skill sets on your resume?